+Benchmark:

+Building process.
+The first thing for the benchmark design is category selection, for which we have referred to several of the most popular 2D/3D scene datasets, such as Places [23] and SUN [15].
+Finally, we selected the most popular 30 scene classes (including the initial 10 classes in SceneIBR2018) from the 88 available category labels in the Places88 dataset [23], via a voting mechanism among three people (two graduate students as voters and a faculty member as the moderator) based on their judgments.
+We want to mention that the 88 common scenes are already shared by ImageNet [5], SUN [15], and Places [23].
+Then, to collect data (sketches, images, and models) for the additional 20 classes, we gathered from Flicker and Google Image for sketches and images, and downloaded SketchUp 3D scene models (originally in .SKP format, but we provide .OBJ format as well after transformation) from 3D Warehouse [1].

-Benchmark Overview:
+Benchmark verview.

-Our extended 2D scene image-based 3D scene retrieval benchmark ExtendedSceneIBR expands the initial 10 classes of IBR with 20 new classes totaling a comprehensive dataset of 30 classes.
-The ExtendedSceneIBR contains a complete dataset of 30,000 2D scene images (1000 per class) and 3,000 3D scene models (100 per class).
+Our extended 2D scene image-based 3D scene retrieval benchmark Scene_IBR expands the initial 10 classes of SceneIBR2018 with 20 new classes totaling a comprehensive dataset of 30 classes.
+The Scene_IBR contains a complete dataset of 30,000 2D scene images (1000 per class) and 3,000 3D scene models (100 per class).
 Example for each class are demonstrated in both Fig. 1 and Fig. 2.

-In the same manner as the IBR track, we randomly pull 700 images and 70 models from each class for training and the remaining 300 images and 30 models are used for testing, as shown in Table 1.
+In the same manner as the SceneIBR2018 track, we randomly pull 700 images and 70 models from each class for training and the remaining 300 images and 30 models are used for testing, as shown in Table 1.

-If a method involves a learning based approach(es), results for both the training and testing datasets need to be submitted.
+If a method involves a learning-based approac, results for both the training and testing datasets need to be submitted.
 Otherwise, the retrieval results based on the test and complete datasets are needed.
-To provide future users a complete reference of our benchmark, we will evaluate the participating algorithms on both the testing dataset and the complete ExtendedSceneIBR benchmark.
+To provide future users a complete reference of our benchmark, we will evaluate the participating algorithms on both the testing dataset and the complete Scene_IBR benchmark.